shrish-nitb/Alexa-Weather-Skill/README.md

 ## Example Queries:

-- _Weather in Jaipur._
+-_Weather in Jaipur._
-- _Humidity in Bhopal._
+-_Humidity in Bhopal._
-- _Wind speed in Bhopal today_
-- _Wind Direction in Bhopal today_
-- _Sunset in Jaipur today_
-- _will it rain in Bhopal tomorrow?_
-- _Temperature of Bhopal tomorrow afternoon_
-- _Is it going to rain in London tomorrow?_
-- _What's the weather in sydney right now?_
-- _Any snowfall expected in Berlin next week?_
-- _How humid is it in Los Angeles today?_
-- _Temperature of Bhopal tomorrow at six_
-- _Give me the weather update for Beijing this morning._
-- _When will sunset in Sydney today?_
-- _Tell me the sunrise in New York tomorrow_
-- _Is an umbrella needed in Jaipur tomorrow_?
+-_Is an umbrella needed in Jaipur tomorrow?_
-- _Will there be a temperature fall in Jaipur tomorrow?_
-- _Any chance of a clear sky for stargazing in Goa tonight?_
-- _What things should I keep with me in Bhopal?_
-- _Temperature of Tokyo in afternoon tomorrow._
-- _How will the weather be in Bhopal tomorrow?_
+-_How will the weather be in Bhopal tomorrow?_
-- _How does it feel in Bhopal today?_
+-_How does it feel in Bhopal today?_
-- _Humidity status in Bhopal today._
+-_Humidity status in Bhopal today._
-- _Humidity forecast for Bhopal tomorrow._
+-_Humidity forecast for Bhopal tomorrow._
-- _Weather forecast for Bhopal tomorrow._
+-_Weather forecast for Bhopal tomorrow._
-- _Forecast for Jabalpur the day after tomorrow._
+-_Forecast for Jabalpur the day after tomorrow._
-- _Considering the weather of mumbai should I keep umbrella?_
-- _Should I wear jacket in Shimla tomorrow?_
-- _Should I travel out in Bangalore considering the weather?_
-- _Considering the weather in Mumbai should I move out?_
-- _Do I need to wear a sweater tomorrow in Goa?_
+-_Do I need to wear a sweater tomorrow in Goa?_
-- _Should I apply sunscreen tomorrow in Bhopal?_
+-_Should I apply sunscreen tomorrow in Bhopal?_
-- _Considering the weather should I plan trip to Miami?_
-- _What items should I keep in visit to Mumbai tomorrow?_
   <br>and many more...

 **Note:**